Abdullah Abdullah: 2014 presidential candidacy

 On 1 October 2013, Abdullah officially announced his nomination for the presidential election held on 5 April 2014.
 On 13 April, BBC News reported that the counting indicated that Abdullah had thus far received 44.65% of the vote, with Ashraf Ghani following behind with 33.6%.
 Abdullah and Ghani were then bound to compete in a run-off election in June 2014.
 The results of that election remained in dispute through until September 2014, with Abdullah claiming the government and the national electoral institutions manipulated the results.
 Pressure from the United States on the two candidates to resolve their differences, and to negotiate a power-sharing deal were initially agreed to, but Abdullah later remained defiant.
 A UN-led audit failed to sway Abdullah as he insisted the audit team could not explain a million extra votes counted in the run-off.
 Ghani supporters insisted they wanted to do a deal with Abdullah, and said they were leaving the door open to negotiations.

 On 19 September, the Independent Election Commission (Afghanistan) announced Ghani the winner.
 Five hours later, Abdullah and Ghani signed a power-sharing agreement, with Ghani being named president and Abdullah taking on an important position in the government; the deal was signed in front of the presidential palace, with incumbent president Hamid Karzai in attendance.
 Part of the deal stipulated that the Independent Election Commission would not release the exact vote totals of the second round of voting.

 Chief Executive (2014–2020)

 Following a close loss to Ashraf Ghani in the second round of the 2014 election, Abdullah became Chief Executive, a newly created position that encompasses prime ministerial powers.
-Serving as Chief Executive, Abdullah actively met with international business leaders and politicians alike, seeking foreign investment and support.
+As Chief Executive, Abdullah actively met with international business leaders and politicians alike, seeking foreign investment and support.
 He further sought to implement a number of ceasefires with the Taliban.
 Citing mistrust of the Taliban, Abdullah took a somewhat more hardline stance against the Taliban movement than his presidential counterpart Ashraf Ghani, noting a number of failed attempts at long-term peace.
 In April 2019, Abdullah opted not to attend the Consultative Peace Jirga, noting that the Jirga was unlikely to resolve any issues.